raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

 }

 ```

-### Explanation:
+### Explanation

-•	Mapping Inorder Indices: A hash map is used to store the indices of values in the inorder traversal, allowing for quick lookups when dividing the tree into left and right subtrees.
+•Mapping Inorder Indices: A hash map is used to store the indices of values in the inorder traversal, allowing for quick lookups when dividing the tree into left and right subtrees.
-•	Recursive Construction: The tree is constructed recursively by determining the root node from the preorder traversal and dividing the inorder traversal into left and right subtrees.
+•Recursive Construction: The tree is constructed recursively by determining the root node from the preorder traversal and dividing the inorder traversal into left and right subtrees.
-•	Handling Subtrees: The left and right subtrees are recursively constructed using the corresponding segments of the preorder and inorder traversals.
+•Handling Subtrees: The left and right subtrees are recursively constructed using the corresponding segments of the preorder and inorder traversals.

-### Applications:
+### Applications

-•	Tree Reconstruction: Building a binary tree from traversal data, which is common in parsing tasks, compilers, and data reconstruction.
+•Tree Reconstruction: Building a binary tree from traversal data, which is common in parsing tasks, compilers, and data reconstruction.
-•	Tree Transformation: Converting trees into different forms, such as linked lists, strings, or arrays, for use in various algorithms and data processing tasks.
+•Tree Transformation: Converting trees into different forms, such as linked lists, strings, or arrays, for use in various algorithms and data processing tasks.

 ## Pattern 8: Advanced Binary Tree Problems